thelindr/pizzabot/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

 1. Add an average rating attribute to your pizza objects.
 After the order is finished, ask the user how she/he would rate the pizza from 1-5.
 Update the rating attribute with the new average after each user.
-Tip: Add a new method in the class that calculates the average.

-Print the rating in the menu.
+Print the rating in the menu which you built from the array of objects.

-2. After finished your readings, when do you think it's suitable to use objects instead of classes and vice versa?

 3. Instead of having your pizzabot live in the console make a form in HTML for the input from the user, pizza type and number of pizzas.
 Then make your program print it's response in HTML instead.